bensinober/robot-eyes/docs/INSTALLATION.md

 You will, of course, [need Zig](https://ziglang.org/learn/getting-started/).

-You will need OpenCV v4.8.0 installed with development headers.
+You will need OpenCV v4.10.0+ installed with development headers.
 See install for linux below.

 You will need a YOLO v8 model file, in ONNX format.
 I prepare mine with movie and autodistillation.
 To be documented soon.

 You will need Bun.js for API, web and bluetooth handling.

+You will also need to include opencv headers in `include` folder, either symlink or copy in

 ## Build and run